solspace/craft-freeform/packages/plugin/src/Integrations/EmailMarketing/CampaignMonitor/README.md

 ## Compatibility

-Uses OAuth flow on `v3.3` of the REST API.
+Uses API tokens on `v3.3` of the REST API.

 ### Endpoints
 Maps data to the following endpoints: